When Time Ran Out: Plot

-Hank insists that everyone must evacuate the hotel and journey to a safe side of the island to await rescue.
-Spangler convinces the majority of the guests to stay, including mistress Iolani.
-Shelby bids a farewell to Nikki, who insists on staying with her husband.
-After one final attempt to persuade others to join them, Hank and Kay leave the hotel along with Shelby, Brian, Rene and Rose, Fendly and Conti, Sam, Mona and the girls, plus a few more.
-At the hotel, Nikki stumbles upon her husband's affair with Iolani, but now it is too late for her to follow the others though Spangler expels her from the hotel.
+Hank and Kay leave the hotel with Shelby, Brian, Rene and Rose, Fendly and Conti, Sam, Mona and the girls, plus a few more.
+At the hotel, Nikki stumbles upon Spengler's affair with Iolani, but now it is too late for her to follow the others.

-Trucks carrying survivors manage to travel as far as a mountainside gorge, where the road has fallen away.
-Everyone must cross the gorge on foot.
+Vehicles carrying the survivors manage to travel as far as a mountainside gorge, where the road has fallen away.
+Everyone must cross the gorge on foot, and one of the survivors falls and dies.
 Conti is guided by Fendly, and the two become friends.
 From there, the party comes upon a rickety wooden bridge over a river of molten lava.
 Hank crosses first to see if it is safe.
 The others go in pairs.
 Two native children, whose father died crossing the gorge, are afraid and run away.
 Rose, who had stopped to rest with Rene because of her weak heart, dies after telling her husband to find the children.

 After an explosion beneath the bridge causes Sam and Marsha to fall to their deaths into the lava, Rene hoists a child onto his back and recreates his old tightrope act to get the child safely across.
-Hank guides the second child to safety.
+Hank guides the second child to safety after almost falling himself.
 The survivors take refuge in a cavern, during which time large fireballs streak across the sky.
-Spangler pays for his arrogance when one huge fireball arcs directly towards the hotel; destroying it and killing him, Nikki, Iolani and all who chose to stay.
-The next morning, the survivors continue on to the beach to wait for rescue from two ships, previously dispatched by Fiji.
+A huge fireball arcs directly towards the hotel; destroying it and killing Spengler, Nikki, Iolani and all who chose to stay.
+The next morning, the survivors emerge from the cave, and walk down the other side of the island, to the waiting rescue ships.